cs1302uga/cs1302-gallery/README.md

     application gracefully when clicked by the user.

-  * **Main Content (30 points):** The main content of the application is a collection of twenty (20) images gathered via querying the iTunes Search API.
+  * **Main Content (30 points):** The main content of the application is a collection of twenty (20) artwork images gathered via querying the iTunes Search API.
 The initial set of images should correspond to some default query.
 If the application is in "play mode", then every two (2) seconds, a random image that is currently being displayed should be replaced with a random image that is not currently being displayed (assuming more than 20 images are gathered from the response to the search query).

+    * As mentioned, images gathered via querying the iTunes Search API.
+We have included information [here](#query-how) on how to programmatically perform such a query.
+A query result should contain multiple artwork URLs that you can use to download images.
+Only a distinct set of URLs should used if there are any duplicates.
+Implementers are not expected to handle situations where two distinct URLs refer to identical images.

   * **Toolbar (50 points):** The application needs to have a toolbar that contains the following components: